dev-ay/LiveProject/README.md

 The structure of the software is an ASP.NET MVC Application using Code-First Entity Framework to manage a SQL Server database.
 We used Visual Studio Community 2017 for development with version control extensions.
 See [Technologies Used](#Technologies-Used).

 ### **My Role:**
 My role on the project was a 2-week-long sprint, and this readme details the stories assigned to me.
 My most significant contribution was the creation of a fully functional visual Calendar including full-stack CRUD functionality as well as allowing modifications through mouse dragging and dropping and resizing, just to name a few.
-On the backend I created CRUD methods that employed Entity Framework to access the database.
+On the backend I created CRUD API methods that employed Entity Framework to access the database.
 On the frontend I utilized jQuery and relied on AJAX to communicate with the backend.
 The features of my calendar system include the following:

 <img align="right" src="/img/SI-DragDrop-Thumbnail.png" alt="Dragging and dropping an event" title="Dragging and dropping an event"/>